mercadopago/devsite-docs/guides/instore-api/create-store-point-of-sale.en.md

 >
 > Important
 >
-> The Instore API is based on the `external_id` sent during the creation of the cash register in the POST call.
+> The InStore API is based on the `external_id` sent during the creation of the cash register in the POST call.
 Remember that it is a unique identification for the created cash register and the user.
 If you need to create more cash registers, you must ensure that they all have a different `external_id`.